Visit the McLemore House

 Harvey McLemore, a former slave and successful farmer, built the oldest remaining African American owned home in Franklin, Tennessee.

-The African American Heritage Society and The Battle of Franklin Trust are offering tours of the McLemore House two days a week.
+The African American Heritage Society and The Battle of Franklin Trust are offering tours of the McLemore House on Saturdays.

 Tickets are $10 for adults, $5 for children (kids 5 and under are free).
 Guided tours typically last between 30 and 40 minutes.

 Address & Phone